-Meer Cossim, aware of the strong personal prejudice of Major Carnac towards himself, refused to enter the imperial camp, lest some design against him-such as it appears was actually entertained by Carnac and Ellis (Vansittart's Narrative, ii., 399) should be put in practice.
-Therefore the investiture was performed in the hall of the English factory, a platform being made of two dining-tables covered with cloth, on which to enthrone the fallen majesty of the house of Timur.
+[‡] Meer Cossim, aware of the strong personal pre-judice of Major Carnac towards himself, refused to enter the imperial camp, lest some design against him-such as it appears was actually entertained by Carnac and Ellis (Vansittart's Narrative, ii., 399)- should be put in practice.
+Therefore the investi-ture was performed in the hall of the English fac-tory, a platform being made of two diving tables tory, a platform being made of two dining-tables covered with cloth, on which to enthrone the fallen refusal to furnish any statement of his administration by the military commanders then stationed at Patna; but at length the representations of Meer Cossim, regarding the violent conduct of Colonel Coote and Major Carnac, occasioned their recall, and left Ram Narrain in the hands of the nabob, by whom his person was seized and his effects confiscated, on the charge of embezzlement.